RESOURCES FOR OLDER ADULTS

 LOS ANGELES COUNTY DEPARTMENT OF MENTAL HEALTH OLDER ADULT SYSTEMS OF CARE

 Links to agencies that provide mental health services including screening and assessment, case management services, individual and family treatment, and crisis intervention services.
 1-800-854-7771

-COUNTY OF LOS ANGELES WORKFORCE DEVELOPMENT, AGING AND COMMUNITY SERVICES
+COUNTY OF LOS ANGELES WORKFORCE DEVELOPMENT, AGING AND COMMUNITY SERVICES (WDACS)

 LOS ANGELES COUNTY ADULT PROTECTIVE SERVICES